Draft City Plan amendment: The Spit Master Plan implementation (key development sites)

 • Will there be fair and reasonable access to the shore and car parks, including Carters Basin, for boat tenders and dinghies; including jetty facilities for their safe temporary tethering; similar to those in the Brisbane River at Northshore and Newfarm.

-Jack Lester asked almost 4 years ago
+Jack Lester asked over 4 years ago

 We have asked our colleagues at the Queensland Government and they have advised that as identified in the Spit Master Plan and the proposed amendment, Carters Basin is envisaged to accommodate the local fishing fleet as well as to provide new opportunities for a marina that can be used for superyachts, charter boats and a potential ferry stop.
 To ensure greater public access to Carter Basin the Broadwater pathway will provide pedestrian and cycle connections along the water's edge.
 Vehicle access and public parking is intended to be integrated across this area to enable safe and convenient public access.